 Alcohol is strictly prohibited from being carried into Soldier Field, and violators are subject to ejection without refund.
 The use of illegal drugs, underage drinking and drinking alcohol on the public way and surrounding parklands is prohibited and violators are subject to arrest or citation from the Chicago Police Department.
 Individuals must be 21 years of age or older and show proper identification to purchase or consume alcoholic beverages.
 There is a maximum of two alcoholic beverages per purchase from a concession stand, portable or in-seat vendor.
 Guests may be in possession of a maximum of two alcoholic beverages at one time.
 Alcohol sales begin two hours prior to kickoff and are discontinued at the end of the third quarter or earlier at the discretion of stadium management.
+Cups may not be placed on stadium ledges.
+The stacking of cups whereby it interferes with other stadium patrons is prohibited.

 Automated Teller Machines (ATMs)